caiommoreno/fraud_detection_ML_analysis/README.md

 Ryan Born](https://unsplash.com/@b0rno) in [Unsplash](https://unsplash.com/)*
 </center>

 Cyber security going to be one of the most popular topics in a near future.
-Every information; photo; memories and confidential data going to be stored virtually — with our bank details would be no different.
+Every information; photo; memories and confidential data going to be stored virtually — with our bank details would be not different.

 Big credit card companies normally have a big amount of customers doing more than one transaction by day.
 To be able to recognize a fraudulent credit card transaction with this huge amount of data, they use a Machine Learning model.